Eaindra-Zh/Eaindra-Zh/README.md

 ### Hi there 👋

-I am Eaindra, a recent graduate of University College Utrecht in Linguistics and Mathematics.
+I am Eaindra, a graduate of University College Utrecht in Linguistics and Mathematics.

 ✨ Aspiring computational linguist and data analyst ✨